 As a student, there are some important steps you need to take in order to get the most out of your advising appointments with your adviser.

 In order for your adviser to help you make good decisions, it is essential that you take the time to understand academic policies, procedures, and degree requirements.
-Utilize the course catalog and other online resources through Saint Mary’s to help you get started.
+Utilize the online course catalog and other online resources through Saint Mary’s to help you get started.
 Your adviser can then help clarify information and answer any questions you have.

 Preparing for Advising Appointments